 Going a tad deeper, Ubuntu (16.04 onwards) uses timedatectl / timesyncd services to synchronize time.
 Optionally, one can use chrony to serve the Network Time Protocol.

-Today, let’s learn the command lines to be used in the Terminal to get the date and time synced to the internet atomic clock.
+Today, let’s learn the command lines used in the Terminal to get the date and time synced to the internet atomic clock.

 Checking Current Status

 Launch terminal and use the timedatectl command as follows:

 You should see the output similar to this one:

 kiran@foss-linux:~$ timedatectl status Local time: Mon 2018-08-13 21:54:25 EDT Universal time: Tue 2018-08-14 01:54:25 UTC RTC time: Tue 2018-08-14 01:54:25 Time zone: America/New_York (EDT, -0400) System clock synchronized: yes systemd-timesyncd.service active: yes RTC in local TZ: no

 To install Chrony, enter the following command in the Terminal:

 If you require a one-shot sync use, use the following command in the Terminal.

 If you require a one-shot time check without setting the time, enter: